 You can find out more information on the Australian government site.

 If you are eligible for reciprocal Medicare, you should consider maintaining your Frank cover too.
-Your Frank cover will ensure you are covered for non-essential admissions, like investigative procedures, as well as ambulance services and private hospital admissions.
+Your Frank cover will ensure you are covered for non-essential admissions, like investigative procedures, as well as emergency ambulance services and private hospital admissions.